oat-sa/taohub-articles/forge/TAO-3-0.md

 "The QTI™ (Question and Test Interoperability™) and APIP™ (Accessible Portable Item Protocol™) workgroups have defined a standard way for technology enhanced items (TEIs) or Custom Interaction types to be represented as part of the QTI specification.

 This best practice document outlines a method that allows an author to define an almost unlimited variety of custom interaction types, while still keeping the item portable between different systems.
 This is achieved by making use of common web technologies combined with an agreement about how to communicate the results of a learner’s interaction to a QTI/APIP rendering engine.
-By following the best practice documented here, most TEIs and assessment components can increase their value by supporting interoperability."<br/>
+By following the best practice documented here, most TEIs and assessment components can increase their value by supporting interoperability."

 src: http://www.imsglobal.org/assessment/interactions.html